 - If your payment to another Dwolla user fails, we may provide that user with details of the unsuccessful payment.

-- To the extent third party analytics software is used to improve the functionality of the Dwolla Sites, the providers of the software may receive information about your use and interaction with the software in order to assist Dwolla with providing and improving the Dwolla Sites and the Dwolla Services.
+- To the extent analytics software is used to improve the functionality of the Dwolla Sites, analytics providers may receive information about your use and interaction with the software in order to assist Dwolla with providing and improving the Dwolla Sites and the Dwolla Services.

 What are other circumstances when Dwolla may disclose my personal information?

 - Dwolla may release information to third parties upon your request.
 For example, you may authorize a Dwolla integrating partner to access your personal and business information.

 - Dwolla may release your information to governmental, legal, or regulatory authorities if we believe disclosure is reasonably necessary to comply with any applicable law, legal process, or government request; to investigate or bring legal action against someone who may be violating our rights, our terms and conditions, or the rights of others; or to protect the safety and security of Dwolla, our users, or the public.

 Does Dwolla sell or share my personal information?